OpenSourceTreasure/ai-tic-tac-toe/README.md

 🎤 My goal is to demonstrate how easy it is to create an AI game in html-javascript.

 🍷 There is a second Tic Tac Toe game that utilizes the Q Learning Algorithm.
 I noticed a difference in the playing style.
 I hope you do too.
 In this version, the AI uses a combination of Minimax for immediate decision-making but with an added layer of Q-learning.
 This means it doesn't just play optimally each time.
 Instead, it learns from previous games and adjusts its strategy over time based on the Q-values of moves that have been successful (win/loss).
-The second version has a button that lets you reset the Q-Learning AI!
+The file named Tic-Tac-Toe-Q-Learning-Reset.html has a button that lets you reset the Q-Learning AI!

 🥁 The Minimax algorithm is a decision-making algorithm typically used in game theory for two-player turn-based games like Tic-Tac-Toe, Chess, and Checkers.
 It works by recursively evaluating all possible moves and selecting the optimal move based on the current state of the game board.